Psteven5/CFLAG.h/README.md

 # CFLAG.h
-No bullshit command line flag header for C
+No bullshit command line flag parser for C